 Donkey Kong Training Tips

 - Primary damage-racking moves: jab, forward tilt, down tilt, up tilt, and grab.
 Donkey Kong’s jabs and tilts are all quite fast, and can easily rack up damage on opponents with proper timing.
-You might notice during training that your DK amiibo only uses his cargo throw – this is a good thing, because it’s his cargo throw that bypasses Improved escapability.
+You might notice during training that your DK amiibo only uses his cargo throw – this is a good thing, because it’s specifically his cargo throw that bypasses Improved escapability.
 When grabbing your amiibo, use a cargo down throw when close to the edge, and a cargo up throw when closer to the center of the stage.

 - Utilize Stubborn Headbutt sparingly.
 This move serves as an excellent shield-breaking move, but if an opponent dodges in time, Donkey Kong is left open to punishment.

-When your Donkey Kong amiibo finally reaches Level 50, his training will truly begin.
-Just like a real player, amiibo need match experience and practice against different characters, stages, and situations.
-When you’re all done here, we’ll move on to the most important section of the guide – honing your Level 50 amiibo’s skills and turning him into a champion!
+When your amiibo finally reaches Level 50, its training will truly begin.
+Just like a real player, amiibo need match experience and practice against different characters.

-Are you ready for things to get interesting?
-Your amiibo has reached Level 50, and his journey has just begun.
-It’s time to take off the training wheels and really make him great.
-Defense and counterattacks are very important to your amiibo’s success, but his match experience is even more important.
-Your Donkey Kong will need to be exposed to many possible situations he could face in a tournament setting.
+Now that your amiibo has reached Level 50, its training will become a bit more involved.
+Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
+Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.

 Your Amiibo’s Match Experience

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
-The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
+The official amiibo tier list ranks every amiibo’s overall capabilities – you might even learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!